-The restrictions under the policies force students to choose their school as a first choice at the start of an admissions cycle, even though an early acceptance is non binding.
 I understand the reason: a family that discovers that they cannot afford the school is not forced to come if the school cannot meet their full financial need, if a family emergency prevents them for coming, or a family wants to go through the nominations and admissions process for a military service academy.
 But a restrictive Early Action policy also takes away the opportunity to comparison shop unless a student is denied admission in late December, putting added pressure to apply to other schools that have January deadlines.

 However, the schools that made these policies are all highly desired.
 None have accepted even a fifth of their applicants.
 Those who seriously want to come will follow the rules.

 Need help on the journey to college and applying Early Action?
 Contact me at firstname.lastname@example.org or call me at 609-406-0062.

 Want to know more about me?
 Check out these podcasts!